Kentucky deputies find newborn covered in ants inside van; arrest mother, grandmother

 The baby was with his mother, Rebeca Fultz, 32, of Livingston, Ky., and his grandmother, Charlotte Simpson, 69, of London, who were both arrested on multiple charges, including criminal abuse, Laurel County Sheriff John Root said.

-Root said the deputies who stopped the van and found the newborn noted his breathing was labored breathing, that he was wearing a soiled diaper and that ants were crawling on him.
+Root said the deputies who stopped the van and found the newborn noted his breathing was labored, that he was wearing a soiled diaper and that ants were crawling on him.

 CALIFORNIA WOMAN POSED AS SOCIAL WORKER IN BID TO KIDNAP NEWBORN, AUTHORITIES SAY